david-barnett/microViz/README.md

 consider citing the Zenodo archive DOI:
 <https://doi.org/10.5281/zenodo.4644057>

-Publication pending: microViz has been submitting to a peer-reviewed journal.
+Publication pending: microViz has been submitted to a peer-reviewed journal.

 ## Session info